 A new dawn, a new day

 Today Romina Parraguirre finds herself in Sydney’s sunny Bondi where she has, “hunger to learn from Australian football.”
 The decision to fly over 11,000km was a no brainer for this talented goalkeeper who views women’s football in Australia as “much stronger than in Chile.”
-What made her come to this decision were money offers as she accepted to play in NSW National Premier League division with North Sydney’s NSW Koalas FC.
+What made her come to this decision were money offers as she accepted to play in the NSW National Premier League division with North Sydney’s NSW Koalas FC.

-There is more to look forward to in women’s football in Chile as La Roja host the 2018 Copa America an event Parraguirre cannot wait to arrive, “it’s a beautiful event to be held and I hope with this competition it can grow women’s football and make them invest in it.”
+There is more to look forward to in women’s football in Chile as La Roja host the 2018 Copa America, an event Parraguirre cannot wait to arrive, “it’s a beautiful event to be held and I hope with this competition it can grow women’s football and make them invest in it.”

-To finish this interview off I asked her how far can this team go to which she said, “I don’t know where but meanwhile we can win, work and get better, believe me that getting far will mean nothing.
+To finish this interview off I asked her how far can this team go to which she said, “I don’t know where but meanwhile if we can win, work hard and get better, believe me that getting far will mean nothing.
 We want to win it all and it’s not just a dream but a reality.